 With only enough to make due in life, she had to get creative, but it turns out it was enough to “make-teeth-meet.”

 When DeSota originally posted the video, views were occasional.
-But here recently, the video has started gaining attention.
-The video now has more than 600,000 views with plenty of comments.
+But, the video has started gaining attention.
+The video before it was taken down had received more than 600,000 views with plenty of comments.
 “It kind of blew up,” she says.
 “And now it’s going viral.”

-While she acknowledges that DeSota did manage to close her gap, Carter says the teen is lucky she didn’t have disastrous consequences.
+While she acknowledges that DeSota did manage to close her gap, Carter says the teen is lucky she didn’t have disastrous dental and oral consequences.

 “There are so many things that can really go wrong,” Carter adds.
 “The teeth are connected to the gums and the blood supply and there is a risk of infection, of tearing the gums which might not heal properly, and a risk of damaging the attachment between the tooth and gums so the tooth no longer gets the support it needs.”